telerik/winforms-docs/controls/virtualgrid/rows/resizing-rows-programmatically.md

 ---
 title: Resizing Rows Programmatically
-page_title: Resizing Rows Programmatically| RadVirtualGrid
+page_title: Resizing Rows Programmatically- RadVirtualGrid
 description: This article shows how you can resize the rows in RadVirtualGrid in the code.
 slug: winforms/virtualgrid/rows/resizing-rows-programmatically
 tags: virtualgrid, rows, resizing